HomeNewsNews-2025SEAFDEC/TD joined the Technology Transfer Meeting for the Project “The Efficiency of...

 SEAFDEC/TD joined the Technology Transfer Meeting for the Project “The Efficiency of Ozone Slurry Ice in the Black Tiger Shrimp Preservation and Cold Chain Logistics Management to Enhance Export Potential of the Marine Shrimp Farmer Clusters in the Andaman Zone” at Phuket Coastal Aquaculture Research and Development Center

-On 13 November 2025, the Fisheries Industrial Technology Research and Development Division, Department of Fisheries Thailand, organized a technology transfer meeting for the project “The Efficiency of in the Black Tiger Shrimp Preservation and Cold Chain Logistics Management to Enhance Export Potential of the Marine Shrimp Farmer Clusters in the Andaman Zone.”
+On 13 November 2025, the Fisheries Industrial Technology Research and Development Division, Department of Fisheries Thailand, organized a technology transfer meeting for the project “The Efficiency of Ozone Slurry Ice in the Black Tiger Shrimp Preservation and Cold Chain Logistics Management to Enhance Export Potential of the Marine Shrimp Farmer Clusters in the Andaman Zone.”
 The meeting was held at the Phuket Coastal Aquaculture Research and Development Center, Phuket, Thailand.

 The Meeting was chaired by Mr. Prayut Rattanawan, Phuket Provincial Fisheries Officer; the participants included Satun Provincial Fisheries Officer; Director of the Coastal Aquaculture Research and Development Center, Phuket; representative of farmers and Chairman of the Thai Black Tiger Shrimp Cluster; lecturers from Prince of Songkhla University, Surat Thani Campus; representatives from packing houses, cold storage facilities, entrepreneurs, and hatcheries; Officials from the Fisheries Industrial Technology Research and Development Division; and Officials from SEAFDEC/TD.Meeting for the Project